(Please also hover over main menu icon for dropdown menu of other items.)

 We believe that children learn best and thrive in environments that promote and foster self-belief, the love of learning, and high expectations of themselves and others.

-Our partnership working has evolved over the last ten years.
-The formation of Societas in 2015 was a natural progression, supported by the appropriate political climate, to create a Trust of like-minded settings.
+Prior to forming the Trust, our partnership working had evolved over a number of years.
+The formation of Societas in 2015 was therefore a natural progression, supported by the appropriate political climate, to create a Trust of like-minded settings.
 This model has helped us to maintain our self-sustaining, school improvement work.
 We firmly believe that this “association of like-minded people bound by a common purpose, this “platoon of idealistic people”, is at the heart of successful school systems and is the very foundation stone of The Societas Trust.

-Our proven track record of working together over the last 10 years has resulted in a number of successes (the list is not exhaustive):
+Our proven track record of working together for a number of years prior to forming the Trust resulted in a number of successes (the list is not exhaustive):

-- All founding primary academy settings now rated good or better by Ofsted;
+- All settings rated good or better by Ofsted prior to conversion;

 - Rapid and sustained improvement of all settings;

-- One setting accelerated out of Special Measures to be rated as a Good school by Ofsted;
+- One setting accelerated out of Special Measures to be rated as a Good school by Ofsted prior to conversion;

 - Strengthened leadership across all levels;